anovos/anovos-docs/docs/api/data_ingest/ts_auto_detection.md

     tz_offset
         Timezone offset (Option to chose between options like Local, GMT, UTC, etc.).
 Default option is set as "Local". run_type
-        Option to choose between run type "Local" or "EMR" or "Azure" basis the user flexibility.
-Default option is set as "Local".
+        Option to choose between run type "local" or "emr" or "databricks" or "ak8s" basis the user flexibility.
+Default option is set as "local". auth_key
+        Option to pass an authorization key to write to filesystems.
+Currently applicable only for "ak8s" run_type.

     Returns
     -------